CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.md

-# Exercise 3: Using Microsoft 365 Copilot
+# Exercise 3: Using Copilot in M365 Applications

+### Estimated time: 120 minutes

 ## Overview